havah-project/smart-contract-examples/vesting/README.md

 * Day of week : 2 (Tuesday)
 * Hour 18
 ```
-Claims can be made equally at the following times
+The claimable amount is newly allowed at the following times.
 ```
 * 2025-01-07 18:00:00
 * 2025-01-14 18:00:00